drbean/curriculum/speaking/slides.md

 The topic of the talk:

-* Geology, attractions and entertainment in Peru
+1. Peru as a tourist destination
-* Peru as a tourist destination
+1. Geology, attractions and entertainment in Peru

 # Quiz VI